 (This post follows ‘Kittu – an entertainment package – Part 1’ posted on 15 May)

 Kittu is always behind the maid, carpenter, electrician, plumber etc. He follows them, explores their tools and observes their work.
 He is particularly in love with the maid; rather all the maids we have had yet.
 He enjoys catching and dodging the broom and the mop.
-Every time after the maid finishes sweeping the house, he walks through or sits on the accumulated dust.
+Every time after the maid finishes sweeping the apartment, he walks through or sits on the accumulated dust.
 He also enjoys catching the loose ends of bed sheets, duvets and covers when the maid is spreading them.
 Thankfully, most of our maids have enjoyed the cute disturbances.

 Similarly, Kittu doesn’t let us also do any of our chores peacefully.
 When I go towards the kitchen, he reaches there before me as if he is going to open the door.
 In my haste to come out before he enters, I have accidentally stepped out of the kitchen and closed the door behind me not realising that Kittu had followed me and that I have left him alone in the kitchen.

 I used to discover that only when I couldn’t find him in the hall.
 When I used to go back to get him out, I would see him exploring the cabinets.
 On seeing me, he would quit his survey apologetically.
 However, these days (I still sometimes lock him in the kitchen by mistake) I find him on the platform and sometimes even on the chimney determined to go further up!
 He refuses to get down!

 Any cabinet, shelf, cupboard or bag I am about to open, he’s there!
 When I want to pack, he’s there on the bag and then in the bag.
 When I open the cupboards he sneaks in.
 When I spread the mat to do yoga, he comes and settles on it before I can do anything.
 He spreads himself on our bed also.